Parent Pay Parent Pay Search this website Open Mobile menu

 • Apply tactics to a game situation.

-• Organise and complete a singles tournament with their peers.
+• Organise and complete a singles tournament with peers.

 Netball

-• Recap attacking and defending skills, developing into whole court drills.
+• Demonstrate attacking and defending skills across whole court drills.

-• Use their knowledge of tactics and strategies to outperform the opposition in a game situation.
+• Demonstrate a knowledge of tactics and strategies to outperform the opposition in a game situation.

 Football

-• Understand and develop the use of a mid to long range pass, and lofted passes.
+• Demonstrate the use of a mid to long range pass, and lofted passes.

-• Recap different types of turns and develop three ways of outwitting an opponent.
+• Demonstrate different types of turns and develop three ways of outwitting an opponent.

 • Demonstrate the correct shooting technique when striking a moving ball.